awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

   + The script is run by `/etc/init.d/cloud-init-user-scripts` during the first boot cycle\.
 This occurs late in the boot process \(after the initial configuration actions are performed\)\.
 + Include file
   + Begins with `#include` or `Content-Type: text/x-include-url`\.
   + This content is an include file\.
 The file contains a list of URLs, one per line\.
 Each of the URLs is read, and their content passed through this same set of rules\.
-The content read from the URL can be gzipped, MIME\-multi\-part, or plaintext\.
+The content read from the URL can be gzip compressed, MIME\-multi\-part, or plaintext\.
 + Cloud Config Data
   + Begins with `#cloud-config` or `Content-Type: text/cloud-config`\.
   + This content is cloud\-config data\.
 For a commented example of supported configuration formats, see the examples\.